geusebi/zabbixbackup/README.md

   -N, --add-columns     add column names in INSERT clauses and quote them as
                         needed. (default: False)

+dump level compression options:
+  -x PGCOMPRESSION, --pgcompression PGCOMPRESSION
+                        passed as-is to pg_dump --compress, might be implied by format. (default: None)
+  -f {plain,custom,tar,directory}, --pgformat {plain,custom,tar,directory}
+                        dump format, will mandate the file output format.
+                        (default: custom)

 configuration files:
   --save-files          save folders and other files (see --files). (default:
-                        True)
+                        False)
   --files FILES         save folders and other files as listed in this file.
                         One line per folder or file, non existant will be ignored.
 Directory structure is replicated (copied via 'cp'). (default: -)

 output options:
-  -x COMPRESSION, --compression COMPRESSION
-                        passed as-is to pg_dump --compress, might be implied by format. (default: None)
-  -f {custom,tar,directory,plain}, --format {custom,tar,directory,plain}
-                        dump format, will mandate the file output format.
-                        (default: custom)
   -a ARCHIVE, --archive ARCHIVE
-                        archive whole backup. '-' to leave the backup uncompressed as a folder.
-Available formats are xz, gzip and bzip2.
+                        archive level compression. 'tar' to create a tar archive, '-' to leave the backup uncompressed as a folder.
+Other available formats are xz, gzip and bzip2.
 Use ':<LEVEL>' to set a compression level.
+I.e.
-I.e. --archive xz:6 (default: -) -o OUTDIR, --outdir OUTDIR
+                        --archive xz:6 (default: -)
+  -o OUTDIR, --outdir OUTDIR
                         save database dump to 'outdir'. (default: .)
   -r ROTATE, --rotate ROTATE